Casper v2.0 - Release Notes

 In Casper 2.0, the existing RPC service has been moved outside of the node software itself.
 In Casper 1.X, the RPC service existed as an HTTP server which was built into the node software itself.
 This meant that the RPC server was tightly coupled to the node software, could not be updated without updating the node software, and executed in the same process space as the node.
 The result of this was that any extension of the RPC surface necessitated a full network upgrade to deliver.

-In Casper 2.0, the JSON RPC has been moved to a separate process, known as the Sidecar.
+In Casper 2.0, the JSON RPC has been moved to a separate application, known as the Sidecar.
 This step brings a few improvements:

-- It allows for better process isolation and makes it easier to run and debug node processes.
+- It allows for better process isolation and makes it easier to run and debug node instances.

-- The Sidecar provides a way to surface Contract Level Events, which opens up some interesting possibilities for node interactions.
+- The Sidecar provides a way to interact with Contract-Level Events produced by node, which opens up some interesting possibilities for node interactions.

 - The separation of the Sidecar into a new codebase means that enhancements to the RPC API can now be accomplished without changing the node binary, necessitating a network upgrade.